alexgalletti/sublime-ftp-plugin/readme.markdown

 ### Todo
 ___
+- on first use plugin breaks because the folder that its searching for sites does not exists "Users/Servers"
 - cant delete empty directory
 - create ability to cancel current operation
 - optionally show folder/file info/permissions on a row